Siphon880gh/rapid-tools-suite/readme.md

 When you push to production server, you may want to turn on cache for performance:
 ```
 Rapid.options({
-    toggle: {
     cache:true
-             }
 });
 ```

 To turn cache back off for further development, set cache:false or simply remove that option.

+This caching option is only for Controllers.
+All other Rapid's features uses cachebusting because their purpose is for development.

 **PLACEHOLDERS**<br/>
 *What:* When designing the website layout, you may want to forgo digging for the actual graphics.
 You can insert placeholders.
 There are a few different styles available: